jimlag/unifi/README.md

 ----

-- Custom Install Location: Installs rclone in **/data** instead of **/usr/bin/**.
+✅ Custom Install Location: Installs rclone in **/data** instead of **/usr/bin/**.

-- Ensures /data exists before installing.
+✅ Ensures /data exists before installing.

-- Creates /data Directory If Needed
+✅ Creates /data Directory If Needed

-- Ensures both **nano** and **unzip** are installed before proceeding.
+✅ Ensures both **nano** and **unzip** are installed before proceeding.

-- Uses a reusable function (install_package) to keep things clean.

-- Maintains **--dry-run** support to preview actions without making changes.
+✅ Maintains **--dry-run** support to preview actions without making changes.

-- Ensures rclone is in the **PATH**: Adds /data to PATH if it's not there, so you can run rclone from anywhere.
+✅ Ensures rclone is in the **PATH**: Adds /data to PATH if it's not there, so you can run rclone from anywhere.

+✅ Prompts the user for a location name and uses it dynamically in the backup script.

+✅ Creates the Google_Drive_Backups.sh script in /data/rclone.

+✅ Keeps the script executable by setting the right permissions.

 -----------------------------------------------------
 If **--dry-run** is used: